Philadelphia Hibernian

 Philadelphia Hibernian, also known as Hibernian F.C., was an early twentieth century U.S. soccer team which played in Philadelphia, Pennsylvania.

 History

-According to Dave Litterer, “Philadelphia Hibernian was a perennial powerhouse in the Philadelphia leagues” when it entered the newly established Eastern Soccer League in 1909.
-Hibernian finished fourth with a 1-3-1 record.
+Philadelphia Hibernian was described as one of the leading teams in the East and were champions of Pennsylvania in five of the previous seven seasons.
+Hibernian finished fourth with a 1-3-1 record when it entered the newly established Eastern Soccer League in 1909.
 The league collapsed in 1910.
-In 1911, Hibernian won the Pennsylvania Soccer League title.
+In 1913, Hibernian won the Pennsylvania Soccer League title.
 They spent the 1914-1915 season in the American League of Philadelphia, going to the championship game where they lost 6-1 to Bethlehem Steel.
 They continued to play in the ALP in 1915-1916.
 They won the 1920-1921 Allied American Football Association title.